wixplosives/stylable-intelligence/README.md

 ## Project Structure

-Project reflects usual langauage server structure.
+This project reflects usual langauage server-based extensions structure.

 The client is located in packages/client/.
 It is a VSCode extension that loads and registers the server.

 The server is located in packages/server/.
 It is a language server according to the Laguage Server Protocol.

 The server is structurally independent from VSCode, and while its design is currently ifnluenced by VSCode implementation, it is subject to change.